Moving to Grand Bahama, Bahamas

 We asked people in Grand Bahama if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "While visiting Grand Bahama, it's important to respect the local customs and traditions.
 Avoid making derogatory comments about the local culture, people, or the country itself.
 Bahamians are generally very friendly and polite, so try to reciprocate this behavior.
 Avoid being loud, rude, or disrespectful.
 It's considered impolite to take photos of locals without their permission.
 Always ask before taking a picture.
 Dress modestly when you're not at the beach.
 While it's acceptable to wear swimwear on the beach, it's considered disrespectful to walk around town or enter shops, restaurants, or churches in revealing clothing.
 Tipping is customary in the Bahamas, so not leaving a tip can be seen as rude.
 Avoid discussing sensitive topics such as politics, religion, or racial issues unless you are very familiar with the person you are talking to.
 Do not litter.
 Bahamians take pride in their beautiful islands and expect visitors to respect their environment.
-Lastly, remember that the Bahamas is a predominantly Christian country, so try to respect their religious customs and traditions," remarked one expat who made the move to Grand Bahama.
+Lastly, remember that the Bahamas is a predominantly Christian country, so try to respect their religious customs and traditions," remarked one expat in Grand Bahama, Bahamas.

 About the Author